 Whether you want to update an existing Will, or you’re planning to write your first Will, leaving a gift to charity is easy to do.
 An up-to-date Will ensures your wishes for your family and any charities you support will be clearly understood.

 * In your Will, you can specify whether the gift is to be reserved for use by the Jersey branch of the RNLI, or whether the gift is to be made available for use by the RNLI nationally, or possibly for specific purposes such as training; your solicitor will be able to assist with drafting the relevant wording.

 Dying without a Will can create many problems for those left behind, at an already difficult time.
 Here are some tips to help you make your Will.

 Before you begin the Will making process, it is a good idea to think about:

-It is important to keep your Will up to date, and you can do this though our Free Wills Services.
+It is important to keep your Will up to date.
 It is a good idea to review your Will if your circumstances change - for example getting married or having children.
 Before you update your Will, think about: